Happy Death Day: Legal issues

 The film, which is set in New Orleans (and was filmed on the campus of Loyola University New Orleans), has the killer wearing a mask that is nearly identical to "King Cake Baby", the official mascot of the New Orleans Pelicans basketball team.
-Johnson Berticelli, the mascot's creator, sued Universal Pictures and Blumhouse for copyright infringement, demanding half of the movie's profits.
-As of 2019, the lawsuit had yet to be settled.
+Johnson Berticelli, the mascot's creator, sued Universal Pictures and Blumhouse for copyright infringement, demanding half of the film's profits.
+A settlement was reached in 2021.